-WNLSF, DN These fields show the GPS week number and day number of week at the end of which the future leap second will take effect.
+These fields show the GPS week number and day number of week at the end of WNLSF, DN which the future leap second will take effect.
 This could be in the past if a leap second insertion has recently taken place.
 Leap second events occur every few years on either June 30 or December 31.

-A0, A1, These fields show the parameters for calculating the small residual offset less than 10 nanoseconds.
+A0, A1, These fields show the parameters for calculating the small residual offset WNt, tot between the GPS master clock ensemble and UTC-USNO.
+This is typically less than 10 nanoseconds.